Clustering Three-Way Data with Outliers: Background

 Clustering algorithms generally fall into two categories: non-parametric and parametric methods.
 Non-parametric methods (e.g., $k$-means, hierarchical clustering) are usually distance-based, aiming to minimize the distance between points within a cluster and maximize distance to points in other clusters.

 Alternatively, parametric methods, such as finite mixture models, aim to fit a model to the data.
-Each cluster is taken to be a component with a specific probability density function.
-We can write the density of the finite mixture model as
+Each cluster is usually taken to correspond to a component with a specific probability density function.
+The density of a finite mixture model is